simonebadaruddin/EasyA/README.md

   - System Administration Tools:
     - Facilitates the process of updating the system with new data, including a program for administrators to replace all data quickly and easily

+## System Structure:
+- Data Ingestion and Storage:
+  - Utilizes a data storage component to store grade data, either locally or on ix.cs.uoregon.edu using mysql or mongo.
+- Data Processing and Analysis:
+  - Involves algorithms and methods for analyzing grade data and generating visualizations.
+- User Interface (UI):
+  - Includes components for user interaction, displaying graphs, and providing options for different views.
+- System Administration Tools:
+  - Separate standalone applications for data loading and scraping, ensuring clean and accurate data.

+## Static Model and Dynamic Model:
+- Static Model:
+  - Utilizes class diagrams to represent the structure of major components (Data Ingestion, Data Processing, UI, Admin Tools) and their relationships.
+- Dynamic Model:
+  - Uses sequence diagrams to illustrate the interactions and flow of information between the major subsystems during tasks such as data analysis and user interactions.

+## Design Rationale:
+The design choice prioritizes simplicity, modularity, and ease of use.
+Breaking the system into distinct components allows for independent development and maintenance of each part.
+The choice of data storage options (local or ix.cs.uoregon.edu) provides flexibility.
+The use of standard libraries and limited external imports (mysql, pymongo, and matplotlib) aligns with the programming constraints and provides a straightforward implementation.
+The design aims to fulfill the project requirements efficiently while maintaining clarity and user-friendly interactions.